Part No:- GL1122, Track Rod Guard, Defender, Discovery 1, Range Rover Classic

-This guard will protect your rear steering bar, the one behind the front axle, a must have if you go over tree stumps or large rocks that will catch the track rod bar, these guards are money well spent, you wont be disappointed, you wont have to worry about your track rod bar again.
+This guard will protect your rear steering bar (track rod bar), the one behind the front axle, a must have if you go over tree stumps or large rocks that will catch the track rod bar.
+These guards are money well spent; you will not be disappointed.
+No need to worry about your track rod bar again.

 These Track Rod Guards bolt onto your front axle using the existing bolts and mounting points on the axle, with the earlier front axle that does not have the anti roll bar brackets fitted to the axle, 2 mounting plates are provided to attach to the front trailing arm mounting bolts to make the guard more secure.

-This guard can also be fitted if you have a QT diff guard, all you do is cut the back off the QT diff guard, drill 2 holes in it and then it will bolt onto our track rod guard, there is a bracket welded to our track rod guard ready for the QT diff guard.
+This guard can be fitted if you have a QT diff guard, you will need to cut the back off the QT diff guard, drill 2 holes in the guard and then bolt it onto our track rod guard, there is a bracket welded to our track rod guard ready for the QT diff guard.

-Most heavy duty track rod arms and our own SUMOBARS will fit inside these guards to give the ultimate steering protection for the rear track rod bar, the rear track rod bar is the first thing you bend when you go off roading, you can even bend a heavy duty steering arm without one of these guards fitted, it also has a skid plate on the front part to help you lift over rocks and tree stumps.
+Most heavy-duty track rod bars, including our SUMOBARS, can fit within these guards to provide the ultimate steering protection for the rear track rod bar.
+The rear track rod bar is the first component to bend when you go off-roading, and even a heavy-duty steering bar can be bent without one of these guards fitted.
+Additionally, it features a skid plate on the front part that helps lift over rocks and tree stumps.

 There is also no need to remove the track rod ends to fit or remove the track rod bar from inside the guard as there should be ample room inside.

-To remove the track rod bar out of the guard, undo the R/H track rod end and loosen from hub, turn steering full lock to the right and lift out the track rod end, do the same to the L/H side turn steering full lock to the left and lift track rod end out, now the track rod arm and track rod ends should pull out through the guard, the same applies for fitting
+To remove the track rod bar out of the guard, undo the R/H track rod end and loosen it from the hub, turn to steer full lock to the right and lift out the track rod end, afterwords do the same to the L/H side turn steering full lock to the left and lift track rod end out, now the track rod arm and track rod ends should pull out through the guard, the same applies for fitting